 This is a uniform layered cut by Chris Thorn, a talented barber from Pennsylvania.
 It’s one of the most common haircuts for men today.
 Thorn explains, “It’s ideal for most face shapes and hair textures.
 This look is also versatile as it can work in a business or casual setting.
 My favorite thing about this look has to be that it’s very low-maintenance.”

 Thorn also points out, “This particular short haircut works best for men simply because of its versatility and durability.”

-The unique designs on the side, combined with the yellow tips on these twists, make this burst fade and mohawk haircut one of the baddest and boldest looks right now.
+This burst fade and mohawk haircut is one of the baddest and boldest looks right now.

 The one thing I enjoy doing with this mohawk fade haircut is the way it’s so simple and bold.
 If you go too small and intricate it will only last a few days at most, but if you go bolder you will have a lot of contrast between the skin and the design it will stay a lot longer.

 This haircut is a low fade with a part.
 My favorite part about this haircut is the part with the fade, which makes the haircut pop out even more.
 The edge also brings out the haircut.
 The product you should use for this haircut is called Spritz.
 It freezes the hair in place and makes the edge more precise.
 I also use an oil sheen, which leaves the hair shiny and silky smooth.
 One of the best features of such black men haircuts is that it works for anyone!